-Risk management and willingness to take risks

-In the table below we list the various risks to which investors in the Fund are exposed and we discuss the measures applied to manage these risks and their potential impact on the Fund's NAV.
+Risk management and willingness to take risksIn the table below we list the various risks to which investors in the Fund are exposed and we discuss the measures applied to manage these risks and their potential impact on the Fund's NAV.

-Sorts of risks Risk hedged Measures applied and expected effectiveness Expected impact on 2023 NAV if risk materializes Impact on 2022 NAV Adjustments to risk management in 2022 or 2023?
+Sorts of risks Risk hedged Measures applied and expected effectiveness Expected impact on 2024 NAV if risk materializes Impact on 2023 NAV Adjustments to risk management in 2023?
 Price risk No Portfolio risk management as described in "Investment objective, policy and processes" is applied and is expected to limit the price risk to a degree in line with the return objectives.
 As return volatility implies, we expect a 95% chance of NAV not declining by more than 7% (2 standard deviations below the mean) in a given year.
-The risk was comparable and the ultimate year result as well as the monthly results remained well within the expected range.
-No Interest rate risk No The fund has no direct interest-bearing financial instruments except for cash at bank which is limited to a couple of percent max.
+The risk was reasonable and comparable to prior years and remained well within the expected range.
+No Interest rate risk No The fund has no direct interest-bearing financial instruments except for cash at bank which is limited to a couple of percent.
 Therefore, the Fund is not exposed to significant interest rate risk.
 The underlying managers may take interest rate risk which we expect them to manage accordingly.
 None None No